acheong08/ChatGPT/wiki/WebGPT.md

 # revChatGPT.WebGPT

-A wrapper for V1 chatbots (both default and async), implementing (almost verbatim) WebChatGPT browser extension (https://github.com/qunash/chatgpt-advanced/) for revChatGPT
+A wrapper for V1 chatbots (both default and async), implementing WebChatGPT browser extension (https://github.com/qunash/chatgpt-advanced/) for revChatGPT

 For V3 implementation, see V3 api wiki page